StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-o2-application.md

 With this new feature, telecom providers can leverage StarlingX's powerful cloud infrastructure capabilities while maintaining the flexibility to choose their preferred network functions from different vendors.
 This allows them to easily customize their 5G network to meet their specific needs and requirements, without being locked into a single vendor's solution.

-StarlingX's O-RAN specification compliant O2 interfaces feature is built on top of the[ O2 Service in G release](https://docs.o-ran-sc.org/projects/o-ran-sc-pti-o2/en/g-release/overview.html) of Open RAN Software Community (ORAN-SC) INF project, where *O-RAN O2ims Interface Specification 3.0* and *O-RAN O2dms Interface Specification: Kubernetes Native API Profile for Containerized NFs 2.0* are the specifications which are compliant to, and these are publised in October 2022 and are the latest version of the specification when this blogpost is being written.
+StarlingX's O-RAN specification compliant O2 interfaces feature is built on top of the [O2 Service in G release](https://docs.o-ran-sc.org/projects/o-ran-sc-pti-o2/en/g-release/overview.html) of Open RAN Software Community (ORAN-SC) INF project.
+At the time of publishing this blog post, the latest version of the compliant specifications are *O-RAN O2ims Interface Specification 3.0* and *O-RAN O2dms Interface Specification: Kubernetes Native API Profile for Containerized NFs 2.0*.

 The O-RAN O2 service includes a set of software components that enable the functionality of O-RAN compliant O2 interfaces: